-Articulations is the category where I collect all the examples of my articulating myself through creative writing.
+Articulations is the category where I collect all the examples of me articulating myself through creative writing.
 (For posts about the writing process, look under At the Quill.)
 Though there are a number of pieces that don’t sit neatly under a sub-category, you’ll find most of my creative writing collected as poems, stories, extracts of longer pieces, or memoirs.

 My poems published here vary from the haiku-short (The Bear’s Dream), to the slightly longer (Pome Poem).
 Some rhyme (Fouad the Suave Zouave) and some are perhaps better described as free verse (Swimming alone).
 There are some that play with verse forms (An Oddly Haunted Cinquain) and some that are just jokes (Wultan Warrior).
 There are also some translations from Swedish, for example A Whisper Heard in Babel.

 More examples of me articulating myself are the short stories and flash fiction that appear on the site.
 They range in length.
 There are the ones written for Twitter in the 140 character days.
 (Though I cheated and threaded several tweets together in The Inglenook Incident or the story of Two Taciturn Men).
 Then there are the ones constrained by the 100 word maximum for contributions to the Friday Fictioneers (Time’s arrow thuds home or The House that Grew).

 Finally there are the memoirs.
 Short stories about my doings in the past (My radio days), about my family (Bibliomania in the family), and in a few cases about absent friends (Disparate days, I am diminished).

-If you’d like to follow my progress as a writer, blogger, indi-publisher, photographer, and so on, why not subscribe [subscribe link] to the website and get a (more or less) bi-monthly newsletter [newsletter archive] by e-mail.
-Each edition of the newsletter will have links to interesting things in the archives and new posts I’ve published recently, as well as notices about what’s coming.
-There may even be some special offers!
+If you’d like to follow my progress as a writer, blogger, indi-publisher, photographer, and so on, why not subscribe to the website and get a weekly e-mail reminder about newly published posts?

 Or you could just explore the website as you wish.